-North Carolina Campus Compact's Community of Practice, Inquiry, and Learning (COPIL).
-(2021).
+North Carolina Campus Engagement's Community of Practice, Inquiry, and Learning (COPIL).
+(2nd edition, 2023).
 A primer on the benefits and value of civic and community engagement in higher education.
-In L. Garvin, P. H. Clayton, J. D. Brazell-Brayboy, K. Medlin, & E. Kohl (Eds.), Contributions of civic and community engagement in higher education series.
-North Carolina Campus Compact.
+In L. Garvin, P. H. Clayton, & K. Medlin (Eds.), Contributions of civic and community engagement in higher education series.
+North Carolina Campus Engagement.